Tag Archives: moreland

 Myotherapy

-Myotherapy treatment is a massage technique used to treat or prevent soft tissue pain and restricted joint movement.
+Myotherapy is a massage technique to treat or prevent soft tissue pain and restricted joint movement.
 “Myotherapy” stands for “Myo” Muscle “Therapy” therapy.
 In Australia, and specifically in Melbourne, it is a practice that took over the massage market in the last few decades and is not becoming more and more popular.
-There […]
+There is Dry […]

 Dry Needling

-Dry needling or Myofascial Dry Needling (MDN) is used to treat sore muscles and trigger points.
+Myofascial Dry Needling (MDN) treats sore muscles and trigger points.
 How does Dry Needling work?
 As discussed in another blog post, muscles are made of many individual fibres.
 As the fibre contract and stretches, this does give the muscle the ability to have strength and elasticity.
-Along a series […]
+Along with repetitive movements and lack of posture, the […]

 Muscle VS Tendon